nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

+**Use case: Add a person**

+**MSS**

+1. User requests to add person
+2. AddressBook adds the person

+    Use case ends.

+**Extensions**

+* 1a.
+Given contact has invalid or duplicate fields.
+    * 1a1.
+AddressBook shows an error message.

+      Use case ends.

 **Use case: Delete a person**

 **MSS**

-1. User requests to list persons
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
+1. User requests to delete person
-4. AddressBook deletes the person
+2. AddressBook deletes the person

     Use case ends.

 **Extensions**

-* 2a.
-The list is empty.
+* 1a.
+The given person is not in the AddressBook
+    * 1a1.
+AddressBook shows an error message.

       Use case ends.

-* 3a.
-The given index is invalid.
+* 1b.
+Multiple matching persons in the AddressBook
+    * 1b1.
+AddressBook shows list of all matching persons.
+    * 1b2.
+User enters index of person to delete

+      Use case resumes at step 2.

+**Use case: Search for person**

+**MSS**

+1. User requests to search for person
+2. AddressBook shows list of all matching persons

+    Use case ends.

+**Extensions**

+* 1a.
+User did not provide the search input
-    * 3a1.
+    * 1a1.
 AddressBook shows an error message.

-      Use case resumes at step 2.
+      Use case ends.

 *{More to be added}*